lombardpress/lombardpress-schema/docs/1.0/critical/index.md

     <lem>this is the text</lem>
     <rdg wit="#A" type="absent" cause="homeoteleuton"/>
   </app>
-  of the secod paragraph.
+  of the second paragraph.
 The first part of which continues the homeoteleuton started in the previous paragraph
 </p>
 ```